Policy

 2.

-specific extenuating circumstances that apply to retroactive cancellation of
+BWC has identified specific extenuating circumstances that apply to

-elective coverage.
-These circumstances are outlined in section IV.G below.
+retroactive elective coverage.
+These circumstances are outlined in section IV.F

-circumstances that apply to retroactive cancellation of elective coverage to a
+extenuating circumstances that apply to retroactive elective coverage.

 1.